fal-ai/dbt-fal/README.md

 ## Running scripts before dbt runs

-By using `pre-hook` you can run scripts before the associated models run.
+Run scripts before the model runs by using the `pre-hook:` configuration option.

 Given the following schema.yml: